 Whiteheads are caused by clogs in a closed pore, while blackheads are clogs in an open pore.
 The exposure to air causes the clog to turn black.

-Thankfully, there are some simple home remedies that can help to reverse and even prevent blackheads from appearing again in future, without the need to harm your delicate facial skin.
+Thankfully, there are some simple home remedies that can help remove blackheads and even prevent them from appearing again in the future.

 Fun fact: Washing your face too much can actually bring about more blackheads.

 This is because blackheads are caused by oil in the skin, not dirt or debris.
 Skin that has been over-washed can dry out and cause sebaceous glands in the skin to produce even more oil to compensate.